Docker network security

 **Docker Attack Surface**

-For this, you must consider all the infrastructures to improve your security posture.
-If you are looking for quick security tips on docker network security, this course I created for Pluralsight may help you with Docker security options.
+To improve your security posture, you must consider all the infrastructures.
+If you are looking for quick security tips on Docker network security, this course I created for Pluralsight may help you with Docker security options.

 Ineffective Traditional Tools

-The containers are not like traditional workloads.
-We can run an entire application with all its dependencies with a single command.
-The legacy security tools and processes often assume largely static operations and must be adjusted to adapt to the rate of change in containerized environments.
+Containers are not like traditional workloads.
+With a single command, we can run an entire application with all its dependencies.
+Legacy security tools and processes often assume largely static operations and must be adjusted to adapt to the rate of change in containerized environments.
 With non-cloud-native data centers, Layer 4 is coupled with the network topology at fixed network points and lacks the flexibility to support containerized applications.

-There is often only inter-zone filtering, and east-to-west traffic may go unchecked.
-A container changes the perimeter, and it moves right to the workload.
+There is often only inter-zone filtering and east-to-west traffic may go unchecked.
+A container changes the perimeter and moves right to the workload.
 Just look at a microservices architecture.
-It has many entry points as compared to monolithic applications.
+It has many entry points compared to monolithic applications.

 Docker container networking